bpt26/parsimony/0_manuscript/outline.md

 + Addition + optimizaiton only meanginful choice for vast scale at present.

 ## Results and Discussion:
-### 1. We constructed a dataset of XXX real SARS-CoV-2 genomes and another dataset of simulated SARS-CoV-2 genomes.
+### 1. We constructed datasets of real and simulated SARS-CoV-2 genomes.
++ These real dataset is comprised of entirely public sequences, and are avaiable from the github page associated with this project.
++ These standardized datasets will empower future efforts to develop and evaluate phylogenetics approaches by others.